Stade de France Tickets & Seating Plan

 The Stade de France is France's national stadium, located in Saint-Denis, just north of Paris, with a capacity of around 80,000.
 It is the largest stadium in France and hosts the French national football and rugby union teams, as well as major concerts and athletics events.

-Our STADE DE FRANCE seat layout maps every stand and tier in Paris into a single seating chart.
+Our Stade de France seat layout maps every stand and tier in Paris into a single seating chart.
 Whether you're after a specific block or just getting a feel for the stadium layout, this seating map shows how the ground's sections fit together.

 Upcoming events at STADE DE FRANCE